TeamPiped/rustypipe/notes/AB_Tests.md

 YouTube Music used to group artist albums into 2 rows: "Albums" and "Singles".

 These groups were changed into "Albums" and "Singles & EPs".
 Now the "Album" label is omitted for albums in their group, while singles and EPs have a label with their type.

+## [20] Music continuation item renderer

+- **Encountered on:** 25.01.2025
+- **Impact:** 🟢 Low
+- **Endpoint:** browse (YTM)
+- **Status:** Common (4%)

+YouTube Music now uses a `continuationItemRenderer` for music playlists instead of putting the continuations in a separate attribute of the MusicShelf.

+The continuation response now uses a `onResponseReceivedActions` field for its music items.

+YouTube Music now also sends a random 16-character string as a `clientScreenNonce` in the request context.
+This is not mandatory though.